 If you are considering representing yourself, start with the American Bar Association website.
-The How Courts Work section will help you understand legal procedure.
 There’s also a state-by-state guide for the resources available in your state.
 At the state level you’ll find links for pro bono assistance and legal classes.

 I think it goes without saying but I am going to say it … I always recommend that you consult with an attorney so you have a good understanding of your legal position.
 Once you know where you stand, then you can determine if an online divorce would work for you.
 If you’re STBX is suggesting that you don’t need to consult an attorney, it’s a red flag.

 Tina Swithin describes herself as a one-time victim now survivor.
 She’s spent the past four years in a horrific custody battle with her ex who she believes suffers from Narcissistic Personality Disorder.
 You can read about her journey at her blog, Divorcing a Narcissist.